SerhiiUnhurian/rsschool-cv/cv.md

 * I regularly do online courses on https://www.linkedin.com/ and https://www.udemy.com/.
 The latest are: Design Patterns, Object-Oriented Design, Data Structures.

+### Experience

+At the end of my studing at Coding Boot Camp, I did a pet project that you can see on my [github acount](https://github.com/SerhiiUnhurian/Army-Project).

 ### English